XxAcielxX/arch-plasma-install/README.md

 ## Preparing the Disk for System

 ### \*** WARNING ***</br>
->> Be extremely careful when managing your disks, incase you delete your precious data then DON'T blame me.</br>
+>> Be extremely careful when managing your disks, incase you delete your precious data then DON'T blame me.
->> Disk Partition (use UEFI or MBR, go according to your system)
+>> Disk partitioning type (use UEFI or MBR, go according to your system)

 ## For UEFI System